Table of Contents

 4. Lotus Mudra

-Lotus Mudra symbolizes compassion and loving kindness.
-It represents positive transformation, helping you rise above challenges and reveal your true self—your higher nature or Atman.
+Lotus Mudra symbolizes compassion and loving-kindness.
+It represents positive transformation, aiding you in rising above challenges and revealing your true self—your higher nature or Atman.

 Here’s how to practice Lotus Mudra:

-• Bring your hands together at the center of your chest.
+- Bring your hands together at the centre of your chest.

 5. Anjali Mudra

-Anjali Mudra is also known as Gyan Mudra.
-This gesture, often called “Namaste” or the prayer pose, is used when greeting someone with “Namaste.”
-To practice it, bring your hands together in a prayer position at the center of your chest.
+Anjali Mudra, also known as Gyan Mudra, is commonly referred to as the “Namaste” or prayer pose.
+This gesture is used when greeting others with a “Namaste.”
+To practice it, bring your hands together in a prayer position at the centre of your chest.

-Anjali Mudra is a powerful gesture symbolizing gratitude and recognizing the divine light within ourselves and others.
+Anjali Mudra is a powerful gesture that symbolizes gratitude and recognizes the divine light within ourselves and others.
 When we bow with hands in Anjali Mudra, it’s like saying, “The light in me acknowledges the light in you.”
-In India, people often use this mudra in daily greetings, similar to how frequently Gyan Mudra is practiced.
+In India, this mudra is commonly used in daily greetings, much like the frequent practice of Gyan Mudra.

 Here’s how to practice Anjali Mudra:

-• Place your palms together at the center of your chest, with your fingers pointing upward.
+- Place your palms together at the centre of your chest, with your fingers pointing upward.

 6. Karana Mudra

-Karana Mudra is used to dissolve negative thoughts and remove obstacles in your path.
-It also stimulates the Fire and Ether elements in the body.
-Known as the “gesture for warding off evil,” Karana Mudra helps to dispel negativity and reduce anxiety.
+Karana Mudra is used to dissolve negative thoughts and remove obstacles from your path.
+It also stimulates the Fire and Ether elements within the body.
+Known as the “gesture for warding off evil,” Karana Mudra helps dispel negativity and reduce anxiety.

 Here’s how to practice Karana Mudra: